Karns11/RandomUserDataPipeline/README.md

 ### Objective

-Create a python application that extracts at least 200 records from the RandomUser API, and then use an additional API to infer more information about the names obtained from the RandomUser API.
-Afte that, use SQL to perform 5 or more queries on the dataset that might yield interesting results.
+Create a Python application that extracts at least 200 records from the RandomUser API, and then use at least one additional API to infer more information about the names obtained from the RandomUser API.
+After that, use SQL to perform 5 or more queries on the dataset that might yield interesting results.

 ### How to run